stackbit-projects/thoughtful-mango-2d44f/content/pages/index.md

   - type: features_section
     features:
       - title: >-
           “The power or process of creating especially unrealistic or improbable mental images in response to psychological need!”
-        subtitle: 'Here at Fantasy you have the ability to do just that.'
+        subtitle: Here at Fantasy you have the ability to do just that.
         image: images/brandon-guidelines.png
         image_alt: Brandon Guidelines
         media_position: right